Types of tobacco: Type 22

 'Type 22' tobacco is a classification of United States tobacco product as defined by the U. S. Department of Agriculture, effective date November 7, 1986.
 The definition states that 'Type 22' tobacco is a type of dark, fire-cured tobacco, known as Eastern District fire-cured, produced principally in a section east of the Tennessee River in southern Kentucky and northern Tennessee.
 Most 'Type 22' tobacco in northern Tennessee is grown in Robertson and Montgomery Counties in Middle Tennessee.
 Its principal use is in the manufacture of chewing tobacco.

 Type 22 is harvested, stripped and hung inside curing barns and a fire is set to provide optimum conditions for curing the product for sale.
 Incidentally, several barns are lost to fire each year, usually representing a substantial loss for the grower.

+Virginia Sun

+Virginia Sun or Virginia Sun and Air-cured, Dark Air-cured of Virginia is an air-cured or sun-cured tobacco produced in central Virginia north of the James River.
+The U.S. Department of Agriculture defines it as Type 37.